 3. Papers must have been completed during the current or immediately past academic year

 4. Papers may not exceed 10,000 words, including notes

-5. Papers must be properly formatted, using Times New Roman, 12 pt. font, and 1-inch margins
+5. Papers must be paginated and be properly formatted, using Times New Roman, 12 pt. font, and 1-inch margins

-If you have further questions, please contact Stroum Center Associate Director Sarah Zaides Rosen.
+If you have further questions, please contact Stroum Center Program Manager and Interim Associate Director Brendan Goldman.